tenok-rtos/tenok/docs/2-build_and_run.md

 make qemu
 ```

-To exit the emulator, use the key combination of <ctrl-a x> (i.e., press ctrl-a first, leave the key, then press x.)
+To exit the emulator, use the key combination of <Ctrl-A X> (i.e., press Ctrl-A first, leave the key, then press X.)

 To remote debugging with gdb, type: